Chapter One: The First Attempt

 Where did the fun go?
 Your kids grow up, you hardly see them anymore.
 What to do?
 What did you like to do before all that?
 Oh yeah, you remember now..
 You used to be in a band!
 You wonder what that drummer 'what's his name?' is doing now?
 Is he on Facebook?
 Maybe you'll get lucky?

 The year was 2012, they met, had lunch, and after some sushi..
 They closed a deal, The Waiting Rain would live again!

 After just one rehearsal, it was clear that most of the old tunes was lurking just beneath the surface, and the 19 years of absense really didn't mean that much at all.

 To their delight, most of their old hard core fans were still around, cheering them.
 Life was complete again.

 The differences between now and nineteen years earlier were subtle at first, but became increasingly clearer the more they rehearsed: The power, the determination, the motivation, the heavier sound and the better songs.
 And above all, the focus.
 They didn't care for the little imperfections anymore, they solely focused on delivering the real deal.

 'Solid Brick Wall' was the perfect continuation of 'Another Mental Earthquake'.
 The project stretched over four years and contained songs from a 20 year span.
 The style was still the same and interestingly enough, just as up to date as any other Heavy Metal genre.

 The guys gave the former member Anders Norberg a call, but as things were, he was running on a different track.
 The obvious choice fell on the long time friend and accomplice Hans Ahlin.
 Finally a 'real' bass player!

-The Waiting Rain is a constant revving music machine, which so far has delivered eight new albums since the reunion.
+The Waiting Rain is a constant revving music machine, which so far has delivered nine new albums since the reunion.
 The guys will keep rocking for as long as there is juice in the powerlines.